rbuurma/rise-2021/Rise-2021/Assignments/Rise_assignment_6.md

 ### What is topic modeling?

 Topic modeling has become popular among humanists seeking to learn about sets of documents (novels, plays, short stories, journals, newspaper articles) too large for a person to read.
 It uses an algorithm designed to discover what words have a high probability of co-occurring with other words across the entire set of documents.
 The enabling assumption of topic modeling is that each document is composed out of a percentage of the topics.
-Of course, this is not in fact the case - the topics are, of course, derived from the documents in a kind of counter-factual reverse-engineering.
-(More on this in class.)
+Of course, this is not in fact the case - the topics are, of course, derived from the documents in a kind of counter-factual reverse-engineering. ([Here](http://journalofdigitalhumanities.org/2-1/topic-modeling-and-digital-humanities-by-david-m-blei/#:~:text=Topic%20modeling%20provides%20a%20suite,collection%20of%20texts%20as%20input) is a more detailed generalist explanation of topic modeling.)

-Crucially, topic modeling doesn’t have any semantic inputs – it doesn’t know ahead of time anything about the meanings of the words it is looking at (in fact, as far as the algorithm understands, it is looking at numbers).
+Crucially, topic modeling doesn’t have any semantic inputs – it doesn’t know ahead of time anything about the meanings of the words it is looking at.
+In fact, as far as the algorithm understands, it is looking at numbers.
 You just provide the documents and tell the program how many topics to “train” or create, set a few other parameters, set a stopword list if you like, and the algorithm does the rest.

 Once you run the topic modeling program on your set of documents, it gives you some outputs.
 We will be using MALLET, which will give you a list of groups of words that co-occur (“topics”).
 MALLET also gives you a spreadsheet showing what percentage of each topic occurs in each document.
 It’s then up to us to interpret or label the “topics.”
 Some will be fairly obvious.
 But some of the topics are more ambiguous, and thus in some ways more interesting.